Skip to content

 If you have a complaint regarding our service, please let us know and we will do our best to resolve the matter swiftly and informally.

-If you are still unhappy, the university has a formal Complaints Procedure.
-The first stage of this procedure is to put your complaint in writing to the Complaints Officer, who provides an initial response.
-If, after the Complaints Officer has investigated, the matter has still not been resolved to your satisfaction, you are advised to write to the Academic Registrar to request that your complaint be heard by a Complaints Panel.
-If you remain dissatisfied with the outcome of the Complaints Panel, you are entitled to contact the Office of the Independent Adjudicator for Higher Education (OIA).
-Please be aware that the OIA will only consider cases once the university’s own internal complaints and appeals procedures have been exhausted.
+If you are still unhappy, the university has a formal Student Complaints Procedure.
+The first stage of this procedure is to put your complaint in writing to the Student Complaints Officer, who provides an initial response.
+If, after the Student Complaints Officer has investigated, the matter has still not been resolved to your satisfaction, you are advised to write to the Academic Registrar to request that your complaint be heard by a Student Complaints Review Panel.
+If you remain dissatisfied with the outcome of the Student Complaints Review Panel, you are entitled to contact the Office of the Independent Adjudicator for Higher Education (OIA).
+Please be aware that the OIA will only consider cases once the University’s own internal complaints and appeals procedures have been exhausted.

-If your complaint is specific to a piece of immigration advice you have been given, please note that you can make a complaint to the OISC irrespective of whether or not you have made a complaint to the University.
-Details of how to do this can be downloaded from the OISC’s website.
+If your complaint is specific to a piece of immigration advice you have been given, please note that you can make a complaint to the IAA irrespective of whether or not you have made a complaint to the University.

 Useful Contacts